 top of page

 Working in different media and materials, Tal Engelstein (*1989, Haifa; lives and works in Tel Aviv-Yafo) creates works that explore extreme physical and mental spaces.
 His installations are always in a process of transformation – from solid to liquid, from alive to dead, from awake to asleep.
 For Engelstein, the artwork is “an event which encapsulates anomaly.”
 Both the creation of the work and the encounter of the work with the audience represent a deviation from a normal scenario.
-In the past, he turned his feces into a psychedelic drug, built a pirate cellular tower to hack passerby phones, and smuggled liposuction fat from Bangkok in order to produce the smell of burnt flesh.
+In the past, he built a pirate cellular tower to hack passerby phones, and smuggled liposuction fat from Bangkok in order to produce the smell of burnt flesh.
 First, the artist defines – conceptually and emotionally – the premises of his creations, “the borders of the world in which they exist.”
 Afterward, he ‘migrates’ into that world, which is foreign to his daily life.
 At the final stage, the work is realized and erupts again within the physical world.

 According to Engelstein, “this work is bound to the sounds and smells coming in real-time from the places it parasitizes, and sets to process them and to give them shape as they transpire.
 It traces how smells and sounds leak into our consciousness without context.”